22Ifeoma22/automation-must-serve-humans/modules/governance-failure-analysis/deloitte-llm-hallucination-case/README.md

 **Case Study: Missing Governance Controls in LLM-Assisted Content Production**

 ## Overview
-Deloitte delivered a long-form report containing fabricated/non-traceable citations and misattributed quotes.
+Deloitte delivered a long-form report containing fabricated non-traceable citations and misattributed quotes.
 This was **not** a predictive “black box” failure; it was **LLM text generation without evidence grounding** and **weak verification**.

 ## Root Cause